teamtnt/tutorials/searching-for-bobby-fisher.md

 In modern web applications, a common requirement is a search feature.
 Clients are spoiled by Google and other search engines and expect a powerful search experience in their own products.
 In this tutorial, we'll cover how to search your user base and sequentially make yourself or your clients happy.

-If you worked on a medium sized or larger application, assuming you have a typical "users" table, you came up with a solution yourself like:
+If you worked on a medium-sized or larger application, assuming you have a typical "users" table, you came up with a solution yourself like:

     public function scopeSearchByKeyword($query, $keyword)